Sujal-Burad/EE-2703---Applied-Programming-Lab/Assignment 2/README.md

 - Solving a **SPICE netlist** using the above solver for **AC and DC circuits.**

 <br>

-The SPICE netlist zip file contains the netlist. <br>
+The SPICE netlist zip file contains the netlist.<br>

-The Assignment 2.zip contains all the files, if you want to download. 🙂
+The Assignment 2.zip contains all the files.<br>

+Happy Solving!🙂